 Faculty with tenure at the time of proposal submission, with a record of substantial scientific contributions and the skills, knowledge, and resources necessary to conduct the proposed research as the principal investigator (PI), are invited to submit an application.
 The PI must be a U.S. citizen or permanent resident.
-Applicants can have a dual-appointment with other domestic or foreign Universities, as well as non-eligible institutions such as a Government agency or laboratory or FFRDC.
+Under some conditions, applicants can have a dual-appointment with other domestic or foreign Universities, as well as non-eligible institutions such as a FFRDC.
+The applicants are encouraged to consult with the VBFF Program Director if unsure of their eligibility.
 In such cases, the time dedicated to the effort by the PI, and the associated salary, must be fully accounted for by the employing and eligible University, and reflected in the submitted management and budget plans.
 Applicants will be required to guarantee their eligibility at the time of proposal submission.